flyspeck/flyspeck/INSTALL.md

    build_to "local/LFJCIXP.hl"
    ```

-   The function `build_to` ignores files related to the verification of bounds of
+   The function `build_to` does not verify bounds of linear programs.
-   linear programs.
-To verify this bounds, use the function `build_to_full`.
+   To verify these bounds, use the function `build_to_full`.

 5) To load the main statement, use the following command: